-Couscous is originally from Africa, and is the national dish of the countries of Maghrib, that is Algeria, Morocco and Tunisian. this dish spread from this area, where it originated, to Libya, Mauritiana, Egypt, and sub-Saharan countries.
+Couscous is originally from Africa and is the national dish of the countries of Maghrib, which is Algeria, Morocco, and Tunisian. this dish spread from this area, where it originated, to Libya, Mauritiana, Egypt, and sub-Saharan countries.

-This dish is one of the most versatile dish that I know, you can mixed with vegetables, legumes, meat, or fish, or it can be eaten with butter or fresh fruit.
+This dish is one of the most versatile dishes that I know, you can mix with vegetables, legumes, meat, or fish, or it can be eaten with butter or fresh fruit.

 There are three main types: Moroccan, Israeli and Lebanese:

-tiny grains of semolina are about three times the size of a grain of cornmeal.
+tiny grains of semolina is about three times the size of a grain of cornmeal.
 This type cooks very quickly.

 these semolina pellets are about the size of peppercorns and will take much longer to cook.
 This type is usually steamed in the traditional long-cooking method or stirred as one would rice in a risotto.